 Philip Johnson’s Glass House, New Canaan

-Philip Johnson was one of the stars of mid-century modern architecture – so those who appreciate such things will be swept off their feet inside his private home: The Glass House.
+Philip Johnson was one of the stars of mid-century modern architecture – so those who appreciate such things will be swept off their feet inside his private home: Philip Johnson’s Glass House.
 If you’re both the type to get goosebumps at the sight of prestigious buildings, there’s no better time to ask for your beloved’s hand than on a tour of this iconic place.

 Reopening for the season in April, tickets are tough to come by.
 But for this kind of once in a lifetime experience, why not splurge and arrange a private in-depth tour. $500 per couple for up to 3 hours.
 For more places to see and where to eat and stay, read this New Canaan CT post.